sthgrau/sthgrau.github.io/pw/README.md

 I'd like to be able to scroll up, down, left and right; every point would then have as many directions as any other point.
 As is, in the corners, those 4 characters only have 6 different possible passwords with it being the start or end, but one in the center has 16.
 I can see that working in one axis, but not two.

+The QR code is to make it easier to retrieve the same table.